tauriqhendricks/TogglReport/README.md

 The project uses the Toggl workspace's Id and apikey to retreive the logged data.
 There are only 5 users per workspace as it is on the free plan.

+### Steps
+* select workspace
+* select which period you want to check the logged times for

 ## Built With

 This project is built with the following tools: